aaronsoukaphay/c0723-code-solutions/react-refresher/react-refresher-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

-- How do you define a React component? a react component is one piece of the UI
+- How do you define a React component? a react component is a reusable piece of the UI
 - How do you use JSX in a React component?
   JSX is a syntax that lets you write HTML-like markup in javascript
 - How do you declare the props a React component needs? props are declared in the parent component
-- How do you pass props to a React component? props are passed as HTML attributes in tags
+- How do you pass props to a React component? props are passed as HTML attributes in the tag of the component
 - How do you include JavaScript expressions in JSX? wrapped in curly braces
 - What are React hooks and what are the three "Rules of Hooks"?